Sgguo-Development-Team/MuYu-Public/README.md

 ## Other

 The project is SDT's, and it may suddenly become a private state.
 If you want to use it, you can study the code yourself.
 I don’t like to write a comment.
-Remember Star if I like it.
+Remember Star if you like it.